dtcenter/METplotpy/docs/Users_Guide/polar_plot.rst

-where $METPLOTPY_BASE is the directory where you are storing the METplotpy source code and $WORKING_DIR is the directory where you have read and write permissions and where you are storing all your input data and where you copied the default config file.
+where $METPLOTPY_BASE is the directory where you are storing the METplotpy source code and $WORKING_DIR is the directory where you have read and write permissions and where you are storing all your input data and where you copied the config file.
+The polar_ice_plot.py script looks for the polar_ice.yaml file in the current working directory.

 Three plots named **20210305_120000_fcst_ice_north.png**  **20210305_120000_ice_diff_north.png**  **20210305_120000_observation_ice_north.png** will be generated in the sub directory ice_plots from where you ran the above command: